Maclean Mission: At Drvar

 After a few days in snow-covered Bosanski Petrovac, the Mission, together with the Partisan HQ, moved onto Drvar, a small town farther away from German garrisons.
 The Mission occupied an adapted house in town, while Tito's HQ opted for a nearby cave.
 From there, they were able to coordinate the assistance to Partisans in other parts of Yugoslavia.
-One of the key tasks was to interrupt Trieste-Ljubljana railway, crucial for the supply of the German forces in Italy, and a vital link between the Eastern and Western fronts.
-The air-drop of the explosives was arranged, and Peter Moore was sent to Slovenia to blow up the Stampetta Bridge, key viaduct on the line.
+One of the key tasks was to interrupt the Trieste-Ljubljana railway, crucial for the supply of the German forces in Italy, and a vital link between the Eastern and Western fronts.
+An air-drop of explosives was arranged, and Peter Moore was sent to Slovenia to blow up the Stampetta Bridge, a key viaduct on the line.
 The operation, code-named 'Bearskin', was a great success, as the bridge was severely damaged and remained so for some time.
 The co-operation between Moore and the local Partisan troops had proven to be very effective.

-By now, the situation somewhat stabilised and the Allied aeroplanes were able to drop new members to the mission.
-This included Major Doctor Lindsay Rogers RAMC (NZ) who led his own Mission and organised improvised hospitals throughout the Partisan controlled territory, insisting on standards of hygiene, medical discipline and the isolation and treatment of the many typhus cases.
-He was also able to organise the air-drops of large quantities of medicament.
+By now, the situation had somewhat stabilised and Allied aeroplanes were able to drop new members to the mission.
+These included Major (Doctor) Lindsay Rogers RAMC (NZ) who led his own Mission and organised improvised hospitals throughout the Partisan controlled territory, insisting on standards of hygiene, medical discipline and the isolation and treatment of the many typhus cases.
+He was also able to organise air-drops of large quantities of medications.

 One of the more surprising arrivals was the very first Soviet Military Mission, headed by the Red Army General Nikolai Vasilevich Korneev, on 23 February 1944.
 Due to constant heavy snow, the Partisans were unable to keep clear a sufficiently large runway for an aircraft to land and take-off, and the Soviets did not want to be parachuted.
 Finally, two Horsa gliders were found and pulled over by two Dakotas with a fighter escort.
 The General and his crew landed safely.